haddocking/haddock-restraints/README.md

 ## Usage

-Check [bonvinlab.org/haddock-restraints](https://bonvinlab.org/haddock-restraints) for a user guide.
+Check [bonvinlab.org/haddock-restraints](https://bonvinlab.org/haddock-restraints) for a **user guide** on how to use the code as a command-line application.

+Check [docs.rs/haddock-restraints](https://docs.rs/haddock-restraints/0.8.2/haddock_restraints/) for the **developer documentation**, and how to use it as a library in your code.

 ## Install